Shelby219/MERN-APP-server/README.md

 When implementing the main code for displaying recipes for browsing, it was discovered that there were certain limitations with using the Spoonacular API.
 The 'search recipes' which enables a complex search with ingredients and other query parameters like diet and intolerances, proved not useful as it only displays recipes that have all the ingredients in the query not recipes that include one or more of the ingredients.
 This search was much too specific as we needed to return recipes with one or more of the query ingredients.
 To supplement the above option, it was decided to use the 'search recipes by ingredients', which will return recipes that include one or more the ingredients in the query, however the returned object is not detailed.
 Using the object returned above, the recipe ID's were extracted to then use in another query which is ' get recipe information bulk' which returns details recipe information using the recipe ID's as the parameters.
 The returned object from this query though I believe was limited by the paid tiers of the API.
 Which meant the preferences list was reduced down to just include vegetarian, vegan, gluten-free, dairy-free, very healthy, cheap, popular, sustainable, and low-fod-map.
 In future the payment tier may not opted to increase which would enable more preference options.

+CLIENT-SIDE

+The initial connecting of the front-end and back-end was started.
+This started a learning curve with how having the JWT in a cookie works.
+To begin with registering a user was connected, and logging in a user, this followed some blockers including the register user function on the back-end not signing a JWT, and on the front-end determining how to keep a user logged in.
+Local storage was implemented for this issue with the storage housing the username and at the moment the JWT (which is not necessary, but just in place for manual testing).
+Along with local storage is the state manager being redux.

 </details>